untlsn/buttons-story/README.md

 # Features

-- vite + pnpm for speed
+- Vite + pnpm for speed
 - UnoCSS for styling
-- unplugin-auto-import for auto import fundamental functions like useState
+- Unplugin-auto-import for auto import fundamental functions like useState
-- vite-plugin-inspect for code and bundle analysis
+- Vite-plugin-inspect for code and bundle analysis
-- vite-plugin-pages for directory base routes
+- Vite-plugin-pages for directory base routes
-- react-router-dom of course
+- React-router-dom of course
-- unti-react for many useful hooks
+- Unti-react for many useful hooks

-# Plans
-- [ ] Husky
+- Storybook for components testings